sdambo-git/spc-x-host-configuration/README.md

 ## Configuring SRIOV Operator

-We need to create the default SriovOperatorConfig custom resource file.
+Now we need to generate the default SriovOperatorConfig custom resource file.
+The below example in used ensuring we have enabled the manageSoftwareBridges and also disabled the need to wait for the DOCA Mofed containers.

 ~~~bash
 $ cat <<EOF > sriov-operator-config.yaml